 It was revealed in the Deep Space Nine episode "Destiny" that Tsundere behaviour is part of the Cardassian mating ritual.

 Benny from The George Lopez Show is a tsundere mom.
 She's usually rude and belligerent towards George, but there's been more than one episode dedicated to the fact that she really does love her son.

-Miley from Hannah Montana is a Type A to Jake Ryan when they first meet.
+Miley from Hannah Montana is Harsh to Jake Ryan when they first meet.
 Eventually, they enter a relationship, but then break up.
-When they later meet as friends, she acts like a Type B.
+When they later meet as friends, she acts Sweet.

 Wakana from Kamen Rider Double starts out this way.
 While she may appear to be a Bitch in Sheep's Clothing, she seems to genuinely like being Wakana Healing Princess on the radio and Philip brings out her softer side.
 Then she has a Heel-Face Turn and her switch gets stuck on Tsun until the very end of the show.

 Kamen Rider OOO also has deserves a mention and it appears that it is an angry bird named Ankh.
 He is usually a tsun on Eiji, but he actually cares for him in the end.